reed-college/cs-virtualmachine/README.md

 *   Install [VirtualBox](https://www.virtualbox.org) (you will need at least version 5.2 of VirtualBox for the setup to work correctly)
 *   Install [Vagrant](https://www.vagrantup.com/downloads.html) (recommendation is to use the download links on the Vagrant site instead of any package manager versions)
-*   If you are using Windows install the [Visual C++ 2010 Redistributable Package](http://www.microsoft.com/en-us/download/details.aspx?id=8328)
+*   If you are using Windows install the [Visual C++ 2010 Redistributable Package](http://www.microsoft.com/en-us/download/details.aspx?id=8328) and Git for Windows (https://gitforwindows.org/)

 # Installation of the Virtual Machine

 We provide a customized [`Vagrantfile`](https://www.vagrantup.com/docs/vagrantfile/) via a Github repository.
 This allows us to provide updates as the lab configuration changes.
 Apart from this the standard Vagrant workflows apply.

-Mac and Linux setup with Git:
+On Mac and Linux, open a terminal window and run the following commands.
+On Windows, open Git Bash and run the commands:

     git clone https://github.com/reed-college/cs-virtualmachine
     cd cs-virtualmachine